lwindolf/lzone-cheat-sheets/Cheat Sheets/Languages/When to start pattern.md

 - Your code has 2-3 data sources
 - Access to a single data source is spread over classes that have nothing to do with each other

+### Datasources

+- When the same model can "plug-in" multiple data source (e.g. based on the runtime env)

 ### Datasource Schema

 - as soon as possible